vtmounica/Target-Business-Analysis/README.md

 # Target-Business-Analysis
 Measure business impact on retailer, Target by analyzing data and creating new features

 This project demonstrates how SQL can be used to extract business insights and create key performance indicators (KPIs) from a dataset related to retail performance.
 The dataset focuses on customer behavior, sales patterns, and operational efficiency for a retailer.
-By leveraging SQL queries, I analyzed the data to drive insights and actionable recommendations.
+By leveraging SQL queries, the data wasa anlyzed to drive insights and actionable recommendations.

 ## Table of Contents
 - [Project Overview](#project-overview)